djm/remark-shortcodes/README.md

 * `startBlock`: the start block to look for.
 Default: `[[`.
 * `endBlock`: the end block to look for.
 Default: `]]`.

+NB: Be careful when using custom start/end blocks, your choices may clash with other markdown syntax and/or other remark plugins.

 ## Testing